t-haruki122/MinecraftBE-ServerUpdater/README.md

 Linux:
 `./update_run.sh` or `python3 exec_update.py`

-Perhaps, you can use `run.sh` if you use systemd on Linux system.
-Please change Line 3.
+Perhaps, you can utilize `run.sh` if you use systemd on Linux system.
+Then, please change Line 3.

 ## Author
 t-haruki122